2025 Eastern Illinois Panthers football team

-The 2025 Eastern Illinois Panthers football team represent Eastern Illinois University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
-The Panthers are led by fourth-year head coach Chris Wilkerson and play their home games at O'Brien Field located in Charleston, Illinois.
+The 2025 Eastern Illinois Panthers football team represented Eastern Illinois University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
+The Panthers were led by fourth-year head coach Chris Wilkerson and played their home games at O'Brien Field located in Charleston, Illinois.

 Offseason

 Preseason poll

 The Big South-OVC Conference released their preseason poll on July 16, 2025.
 The Panthers were picked to finish sixth in the conference.